TemporarilyOffline/FT8Off/README.md

         Exchange received
   2. A log without all required information may be invalidated.
 Contacts should be logged at the time they are completed.
   3. Single-band entrants are required to include all contacts made during the contest period, even if on other bands.
 Logs with contacts only on one band will be classified as single band entries unless the operator is operating in a tournament-style contest which does not specifically state it is a single band tournament.
-  4. The standard way to submit logs currently is to send the contents of the ADIF/ADI file via E-Mail.
+  4. The standard format to submit logs in in a standard ADIF/ADI file.
-  5. Email is the current required method of log submission.
-Email is your logs in ADI/ADIF format to hrd@atfguy.com.
+  5. Log submission is preferred via upload.
+Email is possible if you can not upload them.
+Send your logs in ADI/ADIF format to hrd@atfguy.com.
+  6. The upload site is https://ft8off.kd2fmw.com/upload.php

 ENTRY CONFIRMATION
 All logs received will be confirmed by “Ham Radio Dude” or “Temporarily Offline”